bzminer/bzminer/README.md

   -u INT                      Update frequency in milliseconds.
 Default is 10000.
   -t INT                      Thrashing.
 0 = off (default), 1 = on.
 Turns stales to valid solutions at cost of high CPU usage. less stales
   -s INT                      Stales are ok.
 1 = OK, 0 = Not ok. default 0.
 If OK, spend more time mining, get more valid shares. more stales
+  -g INT                      Ramp up miner rather than start at full speed.
+  --cpu_validate INT          Validate solutions on cpu before sending to pool.
   --test INT                  Test mine.
 Useful for setting up overclocks.
+  --http_enabled INT          Enable or disable HTTP API.
+0 = disabled, 1 = enabled Default is enabled.
+  --http_address TEXT         Set IP address for HTTP API to listen on.
+Default is 0.0.0.0.
+  --http_port INT             Set which port the HTTP API listens on. default is 4014.
   --http_password TEXT        Set password for HTTP API.
 If not set, HTTP API will not be enabled. default is empty.
-  --http_port INT             Set which port the HTTP API listens on. default is 4014.
   ```

 ![image](https://user-images.githubusercontent.com/83083846/125998755-6d0b5f9f-757d-4d40-bcb9-5204429ff6a7.png)